dw943893/baseball_predictor/README.md

 - You're at a baseball game, which can get notoriously long.
 It's the fourth inning and the score is 0 - 0.
 You want to beat the traffic to make it to a dinner later that evening, but you don't want to leave and miss out on the fun if you think the home team win has a good chance of winning.
 What do you do?

-- Break out the "Will My Home Team Win?" app, enter the stats for each team up until that point, and out spits the probability that the home team will win.
+- Break out the "Baseball Game Predictor" app, enter the stats for each team up until that point, and out spits the probability that the home team will win.
 If the home team most likely will lose, you leave the game early to beat the traffic and make it to dinner on time!

 ![This is an image](https://github.com/dw943893/baseball_predictor/blob/main/images/streamlit_app_screen_shot.png)

 ## Potential Areas for Model Improvement

-Improve the model's accuracy rate for predicting games close games, where the margin of victory is one-run, by employing transfer learning from principal component analysis.
+Potentially improve the model's accuracy rate for predicting close games, where the margin of victory is one-run, by employing transfer learning from principal component analysis.

 ---